Jessicavazm/JessicaVaz_T3A1/README.md

 # Q1
-During our course, we have been using GIT as it's widely known and it's a very popular choice for managing code and keeping track of code changes.
+During our course, we have been using GIT as it's widely known and a very popular choice for managing code and keeping track of code changes.
 Apart from Git, other common source control programs are Mercurial and Subversion.

 When using source control for a large project, we want to ensure the GIT covers all features, and also includes the documentation as it's very important in all scale programs.
 The repository is hosted on the platform GitHub which offers plenty of features including branch merge, code comparison and code collaboration.

 The first step is to initialise a repository in the main or master branch, which will store the project's source code and it's files.
 When initialising the repository, we also need to add the README.md file which contains the project's documentation.
-README.md file contains all of the information about the program including name and description, table of contents, all the steps required to run the application, the usage cases, the tech stacked used to build the program, contribution guidelines, license information and plenty more.
-The gitignore template is another option we can add when initialising the project, this file will contain all the files git should ignore when pushing content to the repository.
+README.md file contains information about the program including name and description, table of contents, steps required to run the application, usage cases, tech stack used to build the program, contribution guidelines, license information and plenty more.
+Gitignore template is another option we can add when initialising the project, this file will contain all files git should ignore when pushing content to the repository.

 Through the building process, different branches are created to allow developers to work on different features independently without code conflicts.
 It's recommended to create a different branch for each feature as this allows independently testing and experimenting without compromising the rest of the code.
-When creating news branches for specific features, the conventional name used is <b>feature</b>, this ensure a clear description of what's the purpose of the extra branch.
+When creating news branches for specific features, the conventional name used is <b>feature</b>, this ensures a clear description of what's the purpose of the extra branch.
 Name example bellow:

     feature/authentication

-With every commit, we should include meaningful messages to describe what changes has been added or changes.
+With every commit, we should include meaningful messages to describe what changes have been added or changes.
 A good practise to have the type of commit before the message, they provide extra details for the commit messages.
 Other good practices includes keeping the message short and clear.

 Examples of conventional commit bellow:
 * git commit -m "docs: added a brief description"
 * git commit -m "feat: added a JWT to auth"
-* git commit -m "fix: fixed a bug in user auth fn"
+* git commit -m "fix: fixed a bug in user auth function"
 * git commit -m "test: test done in user's auth"

 Once all testing is complete and the code functions as intended, the feature branches can be merged into the main branch, which stores the source code and the production ready code.
-Features branches can also be deleted safely after being merged, however this is optional step.
+Feature branches can also be deleted safely after being merged, however this is optional step.
 The first step to merge the branch is to perform a pull request.
 A pull request contains information describing the branch's purpose, and it's code.

 Developers working in the project can review the code, suggest improvements, provide feedbacks and ensure it doesn't have any conflicts with other existing branches.
 In case of an existing conflict, developers are required to solve the conflict first in order to proceed with the pull request.
 Another good feature is that Github makes it possible to assign reviewers and assignees to each branch or pull request.
 This ensures a structured review process and accountability for code quality.

 When all required tasks and requirements has been reached, the pull request will be ready to merge.
-Once the process is done, an acknowledgement message will be provided, and all of the content from the extra branch will be merged into the main branch.
+Once the process is done, an acknowledgement message will be provided, and all the content from the extra branch will be merged into the main branch.
 Once all branches has been merged, and the code is working as intended, the code will be ready for deployment.

-#### Git commits and pull requests example
+#### Git commits and pull requests
 Example of source control process from my past project in term 2 in Coder Academy.

 ![Example of git pull requests](./git1.png)